Photo by Aaron Burden on Unsplash

 Pattern 3: Confident fabrication.
 "The average B2B buyer engages with 13 pieces of content before purchasing."
 That specific statistic, in a thought-leadership piece I was editing.
 No source.
 No paper.
 The number did not exist.
 It sounded right, which is exactly what LLMs are optimized to produce.

 Each article looked clean on first read.
 Each one passed human review.
 Each one could have shipped.
+That was the uncomfortable part.

 Why Grammarly, ChatGPT, and Copyscape Aren't Enough